Hi, I’m Alice…

 I've spent my life learning in formal and informal contexts how humans grow, change, and become.
 Every framework I’ve studied has been in the service of a core question that animates me:

-How might we live more fully - together?
+How might we live more honestly and fully - together?